Stagecoach North East: 1990s

+In the same month, the company registered a small network in Darlington, with operations commencing in November 1994.
+The company became a key participant in the Darlington Bus War.
+The following month, Stagecoach Holdings acquired Hartlepool Transport.
+Darlington Transport Company refused to sell to Stagecoach Holdings, with a subsequent inquiry by the Monopolies and Mergers Commission concluding that the actions of Busways were a "contributing factor" in the company's collapse.

+2000s

 In spring 2003, a new depot was opened in Walkergate, at a cost of £6.5 million.
 It replaced the former depot of Newcastle Corporation Tramways in Byker – the site of which has subsequently been redeveloped.

 In July 2005, the company commenced operation of a five-year contract for the QuayLink network of services in Gateshead and Newcastle upon Tyne.
 Award of the contract saw the introduction of a fleet of ten single-deck Designline Olymbus turbine-electric hybrid buses – a project costing £7.7 million.

+In 2007, the first batch of Alexander Dennis Enviro400 double-deckers were delivered to Newcastle, these being part of a £55 million group-wide order.